 - Add the eggs to the sugar and butter mixture one at a time.
 Beat well between each addition and scrape down the sides of the bowl often.

-- In a large bowl sift together the self-raising flour and salt.
+- In a large bowl, sift together the self-raising flour and salt.

-- In a jug mix together the milk and vanilla.
+- In a jug, mix together the milk and vanilla.

 - With the mixer's motor running at medium-low speed, add the wet ingredients and the flour mixture to the egg and sugar mixture.
 Do this by alternating between the two.
 Starting with the flour and ending with the wet ingredients.

-- Using a rubber spatula scrape down the sides of the bowl and remix the cake batter.
-Ensuring that it is well-mixed and lump free.
+- Using a rubber spatula, scrape down the sides of the bowl and remix the cake batter.
+Ensuring that it is well-mixed and lump-free.

 Vanilla Frosting

-- In a bowl of an electric mixer fitted with a paddle attachment, add the butter and icing sugar.
+- In the bowl of an electric mixer fitted with a paddle attachment, add the butter and icing sugar.
 Beat at medium speed until the mixture looks like fine breadcrumbs.

-- In a jug combine the milk and vanilla, with the mixer's motor running at low speed slowly add the milk mixture.
+- In a jug, combine the milk and vanilla, with the mixer's motor running at low speed slowly add the milk mixture.
 Continue until it has all been added.
 Then increase the speed of the mixer to medium-high.
 Beat until light and fluffy, scraping down the sides of the bowl often.